TEN-framework/portal/content/docs/ten_framework/subgraph.md

         {
           "name": "B",
           "dest": [
-            // Indicates that ext_a will transmit cmd B to two destinations.
             {
-              // The first destination is ext_b.
+              // First destination is ext_b
               "extension": "ext_b"
             },
             {
-              // The second destination is ext_d within the graph represented by graph_any_name.
+              // Second destination is ext_d in the subgraph "extension": "graph_any_name:ext_d"
-              "extension": "graph_any_name:ext_d"
             }
           ]